germeengehad/Predicting-credit-card-fraud/README.md

 - Saving the Model
 - Loading the Model

- # Creating A Fast Api
+ # Creating A Fast Api And Docker File
- - Develop My FastAPI Application
+ - Develop My FastAPI  and Docker Application
- - Run My FastAPI Application
+ - Run My FastAPI Application And
- - Creat a readme file of My Api File
+ - Creat a readme file of My Api And Docker File